danny-avila/LibreChat/docs/install/configuration/ai_endpoints.md

 - **Known:** icon provided.

 - **Temperature:** If you set a temperature value of 0, it will be converted to 1e-8.
-If you run into any issues, please try setting the value to a float32 > 0 and <= 2.
+If you run into any issues, please try setting the value to a float32 greater than 0 and less than or equal to 2.

 - Groq is currently free but rate limited: 10 queries/minute, 100/hour.